-Here are 9 tips for coping with your wife’s affair and supporting your own healing process.
+Here are nine tips to put all your racing thoughts on coping with cheating wife to rest.
+Use these essential pieces of advice for coping with your wife’s affair and supporting your healing process.

 1. Don’t make any quick decisions

 When you first find out about your wife’s affair, it’s normal to react with “that’s it, I’m leaving!”
-It’s also normal to react with “I’ll do anything to make this better.”
+It’s also reasonable to respond with, “I’ll do anything to make this better.”

 The important thing is not to make any quick decisions.

 Processing the emotional fallout of an affair takes time.
-You’ll need time to get calmer in your mind and work through all the strong emotions you’re feeling.
-Only then can you get the clarity you need to make a decision on your future.
+You’ll need time to get calmer in your mind and work through all the intense emotions you’re feeling.
+Only then can you get the clarity you need to decide on your future.

-Work through the initial shock and betrayal first before trying to take a decision on what to do next.
+Work through the initial shock and betrayal first before trying to make a decision on what to do next.

 You probably won’t feel like doing any of those things right now, but they’ll help you heal and reduce your stress so you can handle the situation better.